mapariel/fascicules/README.md

 Important
 ---------
-fascicules obly works when using PDFLaTeX.
+fascicules only works when using PDFLaTeX.
 The class of the document has to be scrbook.
 Please, refer to the documentation to get a better idea of what this class does.
 The guide (in French) uses this package and explains the princips.

 Installation
 ------------
-Download the file fascicules.sty and leave it somewhere TeX will find it.
+Download the file fascicules.sty and leave it somewhere where TeX will find it.

 This package requires other LaTeX packages that you might need to download before compiling your documents.